lakshaykaushik/JestMocks/README.md

 git clone the Repo

 Prerequisites
 Clone the repo
 run npm install in the project directory, you are good to go

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running

 Running the tests